temporal-sa/temporal-trivia/README.md

 A trivia game built on temporal

 ## Setup
 Set the following environment variables.
 These variables configure the temporal cloud namespace, endpoint and certs.
 In addition since chatgpt is used a valid chatgpt API key is required.
-YOu can create a chatgpt API key [here](https://platform.openai.com/account/api-keys).
+You can create a chatgpt API key [here](https://platform.openai.com/account/api-keys).

 Configuration parameters
 <pre>